Wealthsimple makes powerful financial tools to help you grow and manage your money. Learn more

 Wealthsimple wallets are safer than other kinds of wallets, then?

 We’re trying to be extra careful.
 When we built our crypto platform (the first regulated way to trade crypto in Canada), we worked closely with regulators to try to make sure it was as dependable as possible.
 We’ve been equally diligent in developing our transfer and wallet functionalities.
 I think Wealthsimple’s track record of building top-notch trading tools speaks to the level of care and attention that we put into these sorts of things.

+This story was updated in February 2022 to include that Wealthsimple now allows for deposits of polygon, chainlink, and uniswap.
 Crypto trading involves risk.
 To get more information on our products, investment decisions, fee schedules, user testimonials, promotions & more visit wsim.co/disclaimers.

 Wealthsimple uses technology and smart, friendly humans to help you grow and manage your money.
 Invest, save, trade, and even do your taxes in a better, simpler way.

 Topics related to this articleClick a topic to explore